Float Spa Benefits for your body and mind

 Float Spa Basics: What to Expect

-Most float centers ask first float guests to arrive about twenty minutes early, shower, and begin a one-hour float session in a private suite.
-After rinsing off, you drift into salty water held at a skin-neutral water temperature of roughly 93.5 °F, so your body loses awareness of the boundary between flesh and fluid.
-The solution’s density—courtesy of a thousand pounds of Epsom salt—lifts you effortlessly, removing joint pressure and encouraging circulation.
+Float therapy, also known as a form of environmental stimulation therapy, is typically offered in a private suite at most float centers.
+First-time guests are usually asked to arrive about twenty minutes early, shower, and begin a one-hour float session.
+After rinsing off, you drift into body-temperature water, held at approximately 93.5 °F, inside a dark tank or isolation tank filled with a dense solution of Epsom salt.
+This setup allows your body to lose awareness of the boundary between flesh and fluid, enhancing sensory deprivation.
+The solution’s density, courtesy of 1,000 pounds of Epsom salt, lifts you effortlessly, reducing joint pressure and encouraging circulation.
 Lighting and music remain user-controlled, ensuring the float experience feels safe rather than confining.
-Most people find stress evaporating within minutes as breath slows and muscles soften.
+Participants typically float in the tank for 30 minutes to an hour.
+For optimal relaxation, it is recommended to avoid caffeine and heavy meals before your float session.

 How a Float Room Differs from a Float Tank